 One beauty blogger claimed baking soda cured her acne, but those who have tried facial washes or creams at home without success and do not want to move on to medication just yet can try a range of cosmetic treatments.

 Discussing the options, Dr Mervyn said: “Microdermabrasion and light peels are beneficial as they loosen material that is blocking the pores and help treat the underlying cause.
 DermaFrac is a new treatment option that combines microdermabrasion, gentle microneedling under vacuum, infusion of salicylic and lactic acids and LED light therapy.
 One can see very dramatic responses to acne with the DermaFrac as one is removing all pore blockages, delivering salicylic to combat infection and inflammation and the LED component provides blue light therapy to treat the bacteria contributing to the acne.”

 Those suffering with acne scarring should try lasers, as Dr Mervyn explained: “IPL and lasers can have some benefit for people suffering from acne particularly if the acne has left red marks and scars.
 Deeper scars can respond to microneedling and fractional lasering but clearly it is better to treat the condition early so as to prevent the skin becoming scarred in the first place.”

-If you are suffering from acne or have unwanted blemishes and scars from a breakout then book in for a free consultation with our Aesthetic Therapists, contact us today.
+If you are suffering from acne or have unwanted blemishes and scars from a breakout then book in for a consultation with our Aesthetic Therapists, contact us today.